-With Winter around the corner, the cold weather is slowly creeping in.
-A hearty soup is the ideal way to stay warm and still get in the nutrients you need.
-Make soup in bulk and separate them into containers and store them in the freezer – super simple to quickly warm it up on those cold nights you would rather be curled up on the couch with a good book then have to cook!
+With Winter creeping in a hearty curried butternut soup is a perfect warm-up.
+Soups are the ideal way to stay warm and still get in the nutrients you need.
+Make this curried butternut soup in bulk and separate them into containers and store them in the freezer – super simple to quickly warm it up on those cold nights you would rather be curled up on the couch with a good book then have to cook!
 Add some zing to this soup with a touch of ginger –great to take the chill out of the air.
 This recipe serves 4.

 - 500 g butternut, peeled, cubed, and pips removed